-- Develop and maintain capacity for cluster and outbreak detection and response. - Increase the number of people newly diagnosed with HIV that are interviewed for partner services within 7 days of diagnosis to at least 85%.
+- Develop and maintain capacity for cluster and outbreak detection and response. - Increase the total number of assigned/attempted contacts for Partner Services to 95%. - Increase the total number of assigned cases to be interviewed for Partner Services to 75%.

 Strategy 4A: Refine processes, data systems, and policies for robust, real-time cluster detection, time-space analysis within DHSP to help identify hot-spot locations and sub-populations where rapid investigation and response is needed.